plhsystems/stargate-mainboard-esp32/firmware/doc/stargate-types.md

 ### SG1

-To dial, every glyph will get locked using the master chevron.
+To dial, every symbol will get locked using the master chevron.
 Then every chevron light-up in sequence, starting with the one right of the master one, going clockwise.

 ## Atlantis

-There are no physical spinning ring, every glyph location where the ring would normally be are screen, able to display any glyph.
+There are no physical spinning ring, every symbol location where the ring would normally be are screen, able to display any symbol.

 ![](./assets/stargate-diagram-SGA.png)